daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 ![interactions_removed]

 Let's run a monte-carlo simulation to investigate.
-We'll make it even easier by equpping the model with more than enough parameters by setting `factors=24`.
-This means the model will factorize the square interaction matrix into two other square matrices instead of two lower-rank matrices.
+We'll make it even easier by equipping the model with more than enough parameters by setting `factors=24` so that the model can factorize the square interaction matrix into two other square matrices instead of two lower-rank matrices.
 We'll report performance using standard ranking@10 evaluation metrics against a random $80\%-20\%$ train-test split.